spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/virtual-deployment/create-ovf-template.md

 ### Instructions

-1. Log in to vCenter Server by Using the vSphere Client.
+1. Log in to the vCenter Server by using the vSphere Client.

 2. Prepare a build server by launching a VM with Ubuntu version 20.04 or greater in your VMware environment.